-This course takes up surrounding the definition of 'the human' and the ramifications of current cultural practices such as reproductive technologies, robotic enhancements, and the genetic modification of plants, animals and humans.
+This course takes up surrounding the definition of 'the human' and the ramifications of current (cultural) practices such as informatization, virtual reality, cognitive and robotic enhancements, and genetic modification.
 Analysis of these practices asks, how are current practices surrounding the human displacing the unity of the subject?
 Is there a potential in the post-human for addressing the multiple, flexible identities which characterize our age?An investigation of the post-human is a current area of important theoretical work in cultural studies as well as in an interdisciplinary context, bringing together philosophy, ethics, science fiction, futurology and others.
-The proposed course takes up the work of theorists such as Steve Nichols, Donna Haraway, Rosi Braidotti and Michael Hardt to interrogate the boundaries of human/animal, human/nature, human/non-human.
+The proposed course takes up core texts on boundary issues concerning the human body and identity to interrogate the boundaries of human/animal, human/nature, human/non-human.
 These binaries are explored through analysis of the figures of the monstrous, the cyborg, and the mutant.
+The topics discussed will, in many cases, be covered in two sessions (so as to have one main topic per week): one session will focus on the posthuman as a (new) conceptualization of the human; the second session will focus on the posthuman as our (ontological) condition, and analyze and discuss its current practices and forms.
+For the second session students will organize presentations and discussions so as to apply and put into work the studied concepts